tryphotino/photino.Samples/README.md

 # Troubleshooting

-If you experience issues building the sample projects, first make sure you have restored the required Photino Nuget Packages, and that you're building for x64, and not x86.
+If you experience issues building the sample projects, first make sure you have restored the required Photino Nuget Packages, and that you're building for x64 or ARM64, and not x86.
 If you are on Windows, make sure Microsoft Edge Dev is installed: <https://www.microsoftedgeinsider.com/en-us/download>.